-AI Advisor Takes Observer Seat On The Board Of UAE's Largest Publicly Traded Entity
+AI Advisor Takes Observer Seat on the Board of UAE's Largest Publicly Traded Entity

-'Aiden Insight' will leverage advanced data analytics to provide actionable insights and risk assessments, enhancing the Board's oversight and foresight.

-Powered by G42, in collaboration with Microsoft, Aiden's Observer role is set to streamline efficiency, foster innovation, and reinforce ethical standards within IHC's governance framework.

-Abu Dhabi, In a landmark move, Abu Dhabi-based International Holding Company (ADX:IHC), the global diversified multi-sector investment company, has announced the creation of a new Board Observer position for an 'Artificial Intelligence (AI) Observer', named 'Aiden Insight'.
+(MENAFN- Weber Shandwick) Abu Dhabi, February 26, 2024 (ADX; IHC), In a landmark move, Abu Dhabi-based International Holding Company (ADX:IHC), the global diversified multi-sector investment company, has announced the creation of a new Board Observer position for an 'Artificial Intelligence (AI) Observer', named ‘Aiden Insight’.
 This strategic initiative positions IHC as a pioneer in leveraging AI for corporate governance and decision-making.

 ‘Aiden Insight’ is a virtual entity endowed with sophisticated AI capabilities, and is set to revolutionize the way IHC navigates the complexities of the global investment landscape.
 This groundbreaking initiative by IHC is powered by the leading AI capabilities of G42 in collaboration with Microsoft, setting a new benchmark for excellence in AI development in the business and investment domains.